RobHa93/Diplomarbeit-IBAW/README.md

 to Download all the dependencies.

 # Then create the .env file to make a connection to MongoDB work.
-For DB URL + JWT Secret Key.
+Insert DB URL + JWT Secret Key.

 ## Next to use the Application